 About 1-3% of pregnant women experience severe morning sickness.
 It can lead to profound dehydration, mineral and electrolyte abnormalities and acid-base changes in blood chemistry.
 Treatment might require intravenous fluids and possibly hospitalization.
 There are prescription drug on the market, Diclegis and Bonjesta, that can really help reduce the nausea and vomiting.
 This medication has earned a rare A grade from the FDA for safety during pregnancy.
-Zofran has been used for years, but some studies now suggest a slightly higher incidence of minor birth defects from 1st trimester use of Zofran so this is no longer our preferred medication.
+Non-prescription Unisom SleepTabs with Doxylamine, combined with 50 mg of Vitamin B6 is a low-cost substitute for Bonjesta and Diclegis, and uses the same ingredients.
+Avoid diphenhydramine (Benadryl).